forlilab/Ringtail/docs/source/api.rst

 ```
 rtc = RingtailCore(db_file="output.db", logging_level="DEBUG)
 ```
-It is also possible to change logging level by accessing the logger object level attribute:
+It is also possible to change logging level by using the ringtail API to the log level:
 ```
-logger.setLevel("INFO")
+rtc.set_logger_level("INFO")
 ```

-The default docking mode is "dlg", and can be changed to "vina" by accessing the ringtail core attribute `docking_mode`:
+The default docking mode is "dlg", and can be changed to "vina" by accessing the ringtail core attribute `docking_mode`.
+If you are adding files to the database with a certain extension, this will change the `docking_mode` property automatically ("vina" and ".PDBQT" or "dlg" and ".dlg")
 ```
 rtc.docking_mode = "vina"
 ```